-In the performance multihull world, carbon fiber might grab the headlines, but for yachts under 55 feet, aluminium masts remain the backbone of reliable offshore sailing.
-Especially for owner-operators and for boats at the lower and mid end of the performance market they offer an unbeatable combination of cost, weight, durability and serviceability.
+In the performance multihull world, carbon fiber might grab the headlines, but for multihulls under 52 feet (+/-), aluminium masts remain the backbone of reliable offshore sailing.
+For owner-operators and for yachts in the lower to mid-end of the performance market, they offer an unbeatable combination of cost, durability, weight, and serviceability.

-Your rig is often the hero of every passage, and yet, it's often the most overlooked piece of gear on board.
+Your rig is the hero of every passage, yet it’s often the most overlooked piece of equipment on board.
+Understanding how it’s built, and where problems are likely to show up, is critical.

 Tip 1: Go aloft and inspect your mast and standing rigging and halyards after every offshore passage.
 It’s one of the simplest ways to prevent expensive and potentially catastrophic failures.